alejoceballos/dumb-keyboard/README.md

 ```
 I created a `Calculator.service.test.js` meaning I am expecting to have a `Calculator.service.js` in the near future.
 My first test is checking the numbers and operations accumulator that I thought would be nice to name it `equation`.
-Also while thinking about what I was testing I decided that I need two initial functions, `append` to accumulate
+Also while thinking about what I was testing I decided that I needed two initial functions, `append` to accumulate
 my numbers and operations and `display`, to be able to visualize it.
 Any internal structure is being overlooked
 to focus on the results.